 Nate Harrison Grade Trail is a gravel and dirt truck trail in San Diego County that winds from Pauma Valley to the top of Palomar Mountain.
 The steep 9.5-mile road, which offers stunning views of the surrounding landscape, is popular among off-roading and overlanding enthusiasts, mountain bikers, and hikers (to a lesser extent).

 The road ascends 4,600 feet over 9.5 miles at an average grade of 8 percent, with some sections much steeper than that.
-See our full guide to Nate Harrison Grade Trail for more details.
+See the full guide to Nate Harrison Grade Trail on Ordealist.com for more details.

 Palomar Divide Truck Trail